 Biography

-Dr Hoffmann is an associate fellow of the Africa programme and project consultant for the programme’s Social Norms and Accountable Governance (SNAG) project.
+Dr Leena Koni Hoffmann is an Associate Fellow in the Africa Programme at Chatham House and was the lead researcher for the Social Norms and Accountable Governance (SNAG) project (2015-25).

-She received her doctorate in African Studies from the University of Birmingham, MA in International Relations from the University of Lancaster and BSc. in Sociology from the University of Jos, Nigeria.
+She holds a PhD in African Studies from the University of Birmingham, an MA in International Relations from Lancaster University and a BSc in Sociology from the University of Jos.

 Past experience